leterDieu/Stellarity-mcoc/wiki/dev/docs/items/dragonblade.md

 <div class="result foka-infobox-grid" markdown>
 <div markdown class="foka-infobox-text">
-**Dragonblade** is a post-Dragon greatsword with an ability that can trigger a powerful punch.
-Punches deal heavy damage which ignores a substantial part of enemy defense.
+**Dragonblade** is a post-Dragon greatsword with the ability to trigger a powerful punch after hitting a mob 3 times.
+Punches deal heavy damage which ignores a substantial amount of enemy defense.

+<i class="icon-minecraft icon-minecraft-enchanted-book"></i> Dragonblade can be enchanted with any Sword enchantment.
+Knockback enchantment further empowers its punch ability.

+<i class="icon-minecraft icon-minecraft-anvil"></i> Dragonblade is unbreakable and cannot be repaired with an Anvil.
+However, <i class="icon-minecraft icon-minecraft-netherite-sword"></i>Netherite Swords can be combined with Dragonblade to transfer enchantments.

+<br><br>

+[TOC]

 </div>
 <div class="foka-infobox-table">